Sujalk31/finproof/README.md

 A settlement can look perfectly reconciled against the payment and still be wrong — the bank might never have received the money, or the ledger might have booked a different figure.
-FinProof catches both, and reports *which source* disagrees, not just that "something doesn't match."
+FinProof catches both, and reports *which* source disagrees.

 ---